 Captain Montague William Douglas also known as M.W.
 Douglas, District Magistrate, District Gurdaspur in 1897.
 Lt.
 Col Montagu William Douglas CSI, CIE.
 (1863 – February 1957) was a British soldier and colonial administrator in India.
 As the Assistant District Commissioner in the Punjab, he investigated the attempted murder allegation made by Henry Martyn Clark against Mirza Ghulam Ahmad, the founder of the Ahmadiyya movement.
 Ahmad later declared him to be the “Pilate of our time”, superior to the original.
 In his later life he was a noted advocate of the Oxfordian theory of Shakespeare authorship and was president of the Shakespeare Fellowship for many years.
+He is mentioned in detail in the ROR of Nov-1935, the 2nd Khalifa admits that even Captain Douglas knew that MGA was guilty, however, he went out of his way to clear MGA of all the charges.
 In 1939, he met with the Ahmadi mullah JD Shams and even presided on a Jalsa in the UK, hence he proved that he colluded with MGA to exonerate him.
 In 1897, he was a captain in the British Military as well as a judge, in fact, all British officers doubled as corrupt Judges.

 He was born to Edward Douglas, (1831–1867) and Annie Arbuthnot, (b.
 1831).
 In February 1884 he joined the 1st Battalion, North Staffordshire Regiment, switching to the Indian army in 1887.
 He was promoted to captain in 1895.